JavierUrban/Genome-assembly-of-the-copepod-Leptodiaptomus/README.md

 Phylogenetically close copepod genomes often differ in size and gene content, as is the case with the copepod L. group sicilis.

-The size of the genome has been estimated by spectrophotometry and the conversion to Mpb was carried out with the following function  ``picograms_to_Mpb(n)`` in R
+The size of the genome has been estimated by flow cytometry and the conversion to Mpb was carried out with the following function  ``picograms_to_Mpb(n)`` in R

 ```
 picograms_to_Mpb <- function(picograms) {